nystudio107/seomatic/README.md

 ### 1.1.31 -- 2016.08.12

+* [Added] SEOmetrics now has its own tab, and can evaluate any arbitrary URL you pasted into it
 * [Added] SEOmatic can now pull images from FocusPoint FieldTypes
 * [Added] Added 'Person' as a type for the Main Entity of Page
 * [Added] Added Vimeo Handle to Social Media settings